Overview

 Questions asked in the application

-Question 5 :In order to ensure that participants and their organisations get the maximum benefit from the programme, we ask all applications to be endorsed by their line manager or board member.
-[Maximum 250 words]
+Question 5: To ensure that participants and their organisations get the maximum benefit from the programme, we ask all applications to be endorsed by their line manager or board member.
+Please submit a paragraph from your manager confirming their endorsement and your suitability for the programme [Maximum 150 words]

 • CityBridgeFoundation_Logo_vertical_BlackColour